dbt-labs/docs.getdbt.com/website/blog/2023-01-17-grouping-data-tests.md

 ---
-title: "Make grouping a first-class citizen in your data quality checks"
+title: "Power up your data quality with grouped checks"
 description: "Which of these numbers doesn't belong? [-1, 0, 1, null].
 You can't judge data quality without data context, so our tools should enable as much context as possible."
 slug: grouping-data-tests